dragosgaftoneanu/okta-hooks-php/README.md

 # Okta Hooks PHP
-This repository contains the source for the Okta Hooks PHP library that can be used for integrating the new [Okta Hooks](https://www.okta.com/hooks/) feature inside your PHP application.
+This repository contains the source for the Okta Hooks PHP SDK that can be used for integrating the new [Okta Hooks](https://www.okta.com/hooks/) feature inside your PHP application.

 :warning: **Disclaimer:** This is not an official product and does not qualify for Okta Support.

 ## Installation
-You can install this library by running the following command through Composer
+You can install this SDK by running the following command through Composer

 ```
-composer require dragosgaftoneanu-okta/okta-hooks-php
+composer require dragosgaftoneanu/okta-hooks-php
 ```

 ## Requirements